Eagle Academy for Young Men

 The Eagle Academy for Young Men is an American all-boys' public secondary school in the Bronx borough of New York City, New York.

 A part of the New York City Department of Education, it opened in 2004, established by the 100 Black Men of America organization.

-The school, intended to serve Latino/Hispanic and black boys, is a part of the Eagle Academy network of schools, which has campuses in other New York City boroughs and Newark, New Jersey.
+The school, intended to primarily serve Latino/Hispanic and black boys, is a part of the Eagle Academy network of schools, which has campuses in other New York City boroughs and Newark, New Jersey.

+The Eagle group of boys' schools was the inspiration of Boys Academic Leadership Academy in Los Angeles.

 Student body

 As of 2014, 62% of the students were black and 35% were Hispanic/Latino.
 80% of the students were on free or reduced lunch.